Ce site Web a des limites de navigation. Il est recommandé d'utiliser un navigateur comme Edge, Chrome, Safari ou Firefox.

 Get to Know Me

-My decision to become an end-of-life consultant is not one I took lightly.
-There is always a story behind a life-changing decision.
+My decision to become an end-of-life consultant and grief counselor is not one I made lightly.

 Firstly,